GenesysGo/docs-shadow-cloud/operate/node-faq.md

 A: Your place in the queue is governed by the testnet network trustlessly reporting the state of your shdwNode.
 The main source of data and truth for operator uptime comes from the D.A.G.G.E.R. ledger that is trustlessly agreed upon and gossiped between all shdwNodes (read more about this in the [litepaper](https://github.com/GenesysGo/dagger-litepaper/blob/main/DAGGER-Litepaper.pdf)).
 These shdwOperator metrics are therefore "on-ledger" and tamperproof, and are scraped by a shdwOracle that integrates with a Solana smart contract.
 The Solana smart contract is a second economic layer that is a tamperproof and trustless verifier of shdwOperator stake in the D.A.G.G.E.R. testnet.
 This forms a consensus backbone for uptime, with the physical state of shdwDrive infrastructure validated by D.A.G.G.E.R. and the economic state by Solana.

 Uptime is achieved the moment your shdwNode successfully performs its first sync request within the comms module (see [litepaper](https://github.com/GenesysGo/dagger-litepaper/blob/main/DAGGER-Litepaper.pdf)).
 Specifically, when it successfully handles an incoming sync request or a response to a sync request to another peer without error.
 This sync becomes a gossip event that is published to the ledger, agreed upon by a "shadowy council" that it is a strongly seen event (valid) and published in the logs.
 This is a collectible metric directly from the D.A.G.G.E.R. runtime by an Oracle.
-Failing to perform these syncs places your node in a flagged status (a grace period).
-After two full D.A.G.G.E.R. epochs have passed with in a flagged status, the node is internally marked as down and therefore reported to the shdwOracle as disconnected.
-This is why it is important to restart and resolve errors on your shdwNode within 2 epochs.
+Failing to perform these syncs places your node in a flagged status (a 30 minute grace period).
+After 30 minutes have passed with in a flagged status, the node is internally marked as down and therefore reported to the shdwOracle as disconnected.
+You then move to the back of the queue.
+This is why it is important to restart and resolve errors on your shdwNode within 30 minutes.

 The queue is formed based on the network's global agreed upon order of success/failure of an individual shdwNode's effectiveness at syncing.
 This total ordering happens first across all nodes with the appropriate amount of stake.
-Assuming everyone has the appropriate amount of stake, there is one total order of shdwNodes where the first 150 are actively earning and those that come after the first 150 are in queue waiting for a shdwNode ahead of them to timeout, get evicted, or somehow fail to reconnect to the network after 2 epochs.
+Assuming everyone has the appropriate amount of stake, there is one total order of shdwNodes where the first 150 are actively earning and those that come after the first 150 are in queue waiting for a shdwNode ahead of them to timeout, get evicted, or somehow fail to reconnect to the network after 30 minutes.
 Nodes without the appropriate amount of stake, or who have failed to verify their stake through Discord verification, are actively participating in the network and in it's consensus however are not placed in any queue.

 This is a widely varying dynamic queue.
 Why?
 Everyone's network hardware, DNS, local conditions, luck and skills are completely different.
 Decentralized network are highly heterogenous and everyone's experience with uptime will differ.
 Furthermore, this is a testnet.
 Things will change, break and often act differently than expected thereby potentially impacting some more than others in regards to uptime.
 This is a learning process, and embracing the flux while trying to maintain uptime in the chaos is designed to be rewarded.
 The queue as you can see is straightforward, but the manner in which it emerges through the testnet framework and unpredictable network conditions make it seemingly less predictable.
 Focus on learning your shdwNodes behavior, meet the staked minimum, and be consistent in maintaining uptime and you will move up in the queue replacing those ahead of you who fail to do as good of a job.
 There are many restarts and bugs in testnets, and therefore many chances for the diligent to work their way into the 150.